The Despicable Dunsdons of Fulbrook

-The unfortunate Dick cried to his brothers for help.
-A voice was heard shouting 'Cut!
+Dick cried to his brothers for help.
+The people inside the manor heard a voice shouting 'Cut!
 Cut' and there was the sound of the blow of a sword against the door, followed by a scream.

 Possible gibbet sites

 Accounts of the exact location where the brother's bodies were gibbeted vary.
-According to Westwood and Simpson's The Lore of the Land, the location wasHabber Gallows Hill, just off the present A424.
+According to Westwood and Simpson's The Lore of the Land, the location was Habber Gallows Hill, just off the present day A424.

 - 'The Lore of the Land' by Jennifer Westwood and Jacqueline Simpson (ISBN: 0141021039)